fetlife/rollout/README.md

 `del(key)`.

-If you have been using the 1.x format, you can initialize Rollout with `:migrate => true` and it'll do its best to automatically migrate your old features to the new format.
+If you have been using the 1.x format, you can initialize Rollout with `migrate: true` and it'll do its best to automatically migrate your old features to the new format.
 There will be some performance impact, but it should be limited and short-lived since each feature only needs to get migrated once.